-The Operating Room, Post Anesthesia Care Unit (PACU), and Intensive Care Unit at the hospital are staffed by qualified anesthesia providers.
+The Operating Room and Post Anesthesia Care Unit (PACU) are staffed by qualified anesthesia providers.

 Types of Anesthesia

 - General anesthesia produces temporary unconsciousness. - Regional anesthesia involves the injection of a local anesthetic providing numbness, loss of pain, or loss of sensation to the body (spinal blocks, epidural blocks and leg blocks).